More than 1,200 families suing social media companies over kids' mental health

 "The loss of a family member is devastating, and our hearts go out to people facing these tragedies, no matter the circumstances.
 We designed Snapchat to be different from traditional social media, built around visual messaging between real friends and avoiding the most toxic features that encourage social comparison and can take a toll on mental health.
 We know that friendships are a critical source of support for young people, especially when dealing with mental health challenges, and we continue to work with leading experts on in-app tools and resources to support our community – especially those who may be struggling."

-TikTok only provided background information and never issued a formal statement in response to our story.
+TikTok only provided background information and declined to provide statement in response to our story.

 Produced by Ashley Velie.
 Associate producers, Jennifer Dozor and Elizabeth Germino.
 Edited by April Wilson.